-VCSA means the Village Center Service Area of the District.
+System means the CSU system of the District.

-Working Capital means the amount of current assets less current liabilities which is available to meet enterprise fund current obligations as well as provide for any non-recurring or extraordinary expenditures or changes in revenues that would affect the Net Revenues of the system.
-Working Capital in these Financial Policies relates to the amount of cash available to meet such current obligations after recognition of the current liabilities payable from such cash balances.
+Working Capital Working Capital in these Financial Management Policies mean the amount of cash available to meet current obligations after recognition of the current liabilities payable from such cash balances.

-FINANCIAL POLICIES
+FINANCIAL MANAGEMENT POLICIES

-The following Financial Policies will guide financial management and utility rate activities for the Enterprise Funds:
+The following Financial Management Policies will guide financial management and utility rate activities for the Enterprise Fund: